SecAI-Lab/ESW4010/esw4010/README.md

 * Your exploit: `exp.py`
 * Briefly explain how your exploit works inside your exploit code as comments
+* You may write up what you have done in detail
 * Answers for a few questions in homework assignment #2